KrishnaGaur12/Meridian/backend/docs/backend-api-reference.md

 # Backend API Reference

-Comprehensive specification of all 38 REST API endpoints in the Razorpay AI Risk Manager backend.
+Comprehensive specification of all 38 REST API endpoints in the Meridian AI Risk Manager backend.

 ---